Paradise Wrongful Death Lawyer

 - Depending on the circumstances, the family may need to seek punitive damages in a civil case if the death was egregious or intentional.
 These are not damages that compensate the family for their loss.
-These awards are given to the family as a punishment for the offender and to discourage further bad behavior.
+These awards are given to the family to punish the offender and discourage further bad behavior.

-Traffic accidents are the second leading cause of wrongful death, led only by falls.
+Traffic accidents are the second leading cause of wrongful death, followed by falls.
 Families that have suffered the loss of a loved one in a traffic accident may be able to obtain compensation for that loss due to the following types of negligence as well as others: